 All around the world, 70 countries grow coffee beans.
 But do they grow the same kind of coffee, or are there variations?
-After reading this article’s title, you must have formed the idea that there are only two types of coffee beans – Arabica and Robusta.
-But in fact, there is one more kind – Liberica.
-All three coffee beans mentioned have different tastes and different aromas.
-It all depends on how they were harvested and roasted.
-To keep this article short, we will only compare Arabica vs. Robusta Coffee Beans.
+You may assume there are only two types of coffee beans – Arabica and Robusta.
+But in fact, there is one more kind – liberica.

 Different Kind of Coffee Beans

-As a rule of thumb, Arabica is the most popular coffee bean.
-It is also the most commercially used one.
+Arabica (As a rule of thumb) is the most popular coffee bean.
+It is also the most commercially used.
 80% of all the global coffee harvest is Arabica.
 It is due to mainly two reasons.
 First, Arabica has the highest yield, which makes it a lucrative harvest for farmers.
 On the other hand, the end consumers, knowingly, or unknowingly, prefer Arabica coffee beans as it has a sweet and mild flavor.

 What are Arabica Coffee Beans?

-As previously mentioned, Arabica Coffee is the most popular one.
-90% of all specialty coffee from North America, Australia, and Europe is Arabica.
-They have a sweet flavor and pleasant aroma.
+Arabica Coffee is the most popular coffee bean.
+90% of all specialty coffee from North America, Australia, and Europe is Arabica use this bean.
+Arabica has a sweet flavor and pleasant aroma.
 But depending on the climate, they are grown in, their taste can vary.
 This is true for the other types of coffee beans as well.

-There are quite a few variations of Arabica Coffee beans, among which Bourbon and Typica are the most popular ones.
+There are quite a few variations of Arabica Coffee beans, among which Bourbon and Typica are the most popular.

-Arabica Coffee plants have oval-shaped and dark green leaves.
+The Arabica Coffee plant has oval-shaped and dark green leaves.
 Their cherries take eight months to ripen and are oval-shaped too.

 What are Robusta Coffee Beans?